 A good marriage is built on a strong foundation of trust and openness.

-Many young couples think intimacy refers to sex, but intimacy is actually about emotional closeness.
+Many young couples think intimacy refers to sex, but intimacy is more than just sex it also includes emotional closeness.
 If you’re not ready for this kind of closeness, you’re not ready to get married.
 Some signs that you have not done enough work on intimacy include:

 - Being unable to discuss certain topics with your partner